Coronavirus Testing Czar Breaks With Donald Trump On Hydroxychloroquine, Says ‘America Needs To Move On’

 Donald Trump’s top official on coronavirus testing appeared to break with the president, saying in an interview on Sunday that “America needs to move on” from the untested drug touted by Trump and some of his top allies.

-Appearing on Meet the Press, Admiral Brett P. Giroir said that there is no evidence of the effectiveness hydroxychloroquine, the drug once touted by Trump as a “game-changer” in the earlier days of the outbreak and continually pushed by the president and his top allies despite evidence it is not an effective treatment.
+Appearing on Meet the Press, Admiral Brett P. Giroir said that there is no evidence of the effectiveness hydroxychloroquine, the drug once touted by Trump as a “game-changer” in the earlier days of the outbreak and continually pushed by Trump and his top allies despite evidence it is not an effective treatment.

 Giroir was asked about the potential harm from the mixed messaging of Trump and other close allies including his son, Donald Trump Jr., pushing the treatment despite consensus among medical experts that it does not work for coronavirus.
 The assistant secretary for healthy at the U.S. Department of Health and Human Services said that while there may have some medical providers who prescribe it for specific circumstances, nearly all doctors are evidence-based and not influenced by what they see on Twitter.
 This appeared to be a veiled dig at the viral videos and claims on social media promoting hydroxychloroquine.

-“We need to move on from that and talk about what is effective from a public health standpoint,” Giroir said, adding that Americans need to continue practicing social distancing by avoiding crowds and wearing masks in public.
-He added that the chances of dying from a COVID-19 infection are significantly lower than they were in April as doctors have a greater understanding of how to treat it and the most effective treatments.
+“We need to move on from that and talk about what is effective from a public health standpoint,” he said, adding that Americans need to continue practicing social distancing by avoiding crowds and wearing masks in public.
+He added that the chances of dying from a COVID-19 infection are significantly lower than they were in April as doctors have a greater understanding of how to treat it and the most effective methods.
 Hydroxychloroquine was not one of those, he added.

 EXCLUSIVE: Trump's coronavirus testing czar @HHS_ASH says America needs to "move on" from discussing hydroxychloroquine. #MTP